HaoyuFu2/cse15l-lab-reports/lab-report-1-week-2.md

  - use semicolons to separate commands, so you can run multiple commands within a single line
  - copy your username, and just paste it whenever you need it
  - use shortcuts (command c and command v for examples) to save time
+ - use tab key to automatically fill some file names or commands

+Example of how using these techniques to save time:

+Let's say we want to copy a java file to the server and run it on the server.
+Without using the techniques, we need to type the following codes:
+ -